clineamb/gulp-s3-upload/Readme.md

 Type: `object` or `function`

-If you have constant metadata you want to attach to each object, just define the object, and it will be included to each object.
+If you have constant metadata you want to attach to each object, just define the object, and it will be included to each file object being upload.

 If you wish to change it per object, you can pass a function through to modify the metadata based on the (transformed) keyname.

 Example (passing an `object`):

 ```js
     gulp.task("upload", function() {
         gulp.src("./dir/to/upload/**")